OpenGVLab/Hulk/README.md

 </p>

 ## News
+- _Dec.
+2024_ The training and testing datasets are released.
 - _Apr.
 2024_ A pretrained Hulk is released on [🤗  Hugging Face Models](https://huggingface.co/OpenGVLab/Hulk/tree/main)!
 - _Apr.
 2024_ Project page with demos is released at [Hulk](https://humancentricmodels.github.io/Hulk/).
 - _Mar.
 2024_ Training and inference code are released!